Qafoo/ser-pretty/README.md

-# ser-pretty - Pretty print serialized PHP data
+# ser-pretty

-ser-pretty allows you to pretty print serialized PHP data without unserializing it.
-Therefore, you do not need to have the classes of serialized objects loaded.
+**ser-pretty allows you to pretty print serialized PHP data without unserializing it.
+Therefore, you do not need to have the classes of serialized objects loaded.**

 ## But, why?